TheJanusStream/symbios-shape/README.md

 ## Architecture

 - **OBB scopes** — all geometry is Oriented Bounding Boxes; no mesh boolean ops
-- **BFS queue** — breadth-first expansion; depth is tracked per work item
+- **BFS queue** — breadth-first expansion; depth is tracked per work item.
+  Both `RegSnap` / `Split(snap=...)` and `IfClear` / `IfOccluded` consult
+  the derivation state at the moment they fire, so structural rules must drain from the queue before any rule that depends on them
-- **Pure derivation** — the engine produces a `ShapeModel` (a flat list of terminals); rendering is the caller's responsibility
+- **Pure derivation** — the engine produces a `ShapeModel` (a flat list of terminals plus the snap planes recorded during the run); rendering is the caller's responsibility
+- **Spatial query view** — `model.query()` returns a `TerminalQuery` for OBB overlap tests against the emitted terminals; `obb_overlap(&a, &b)` is also exposed as a free function for ad-hoc checks
 - **Serde support** — `Scope`, `ShapeOp`, `ShapeModel`, and all sub-types implement `Serialize`/`Deserialize`